 - Species: S. scombrus

-- Common nicknames: Mackerel, Boston mackerel, common mackerel, Norwegian mackerel.
+- Other names for Atlantic mackerel include: Mackerel, Boston mackerel, common mackerel.

 - Family: Scombridae